librato/metrics-librato/README.md

 ### Coda Gauges

-Given a Coda Counter with name "foo", the following values are reported:
+Given a Coda Counter with name `foo`, the following values are reported:

 * Gauge: name=foo